rockthejvm/zio-rite-of-passage/README.md

 - full credit card checkout with Stripe checkout sessions
 - various forms of data storage and retrieval (CRUD-style)

+You can find a live version of the app [here](https://companies.rockthejvm.com).

 The application is built with
 - [ZIO](https://zio.dev) for effects, tests, config, logging and others
 - [Tapir](https://tapir.softwaremill.com/) for HTTP definitions, with ZIO HTTP as the server